Is Questrade legit?

-Whether a financial provider like Questrade is reliable and legit is an important and very legitimate question one can have.
+Whether a financial provider like Questrade is legit a very relevant question one can have.
 After all you trust Questrade with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

-One thing worth bearing in mind: all the brokers that you find on BrokerChooser are regulated by at least one reliable authority.
+One thing worth bearing in mind: all the brokers that you find on BrokerChooser are regulated by at least one top-tier financial authority.
 So in this basic sense Questrade is of course legit.
-Additionally, there are other factors you can take into account when you check the reliability of Questrade, e.g. if Questrade is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.
+Additionally, there are other factors you can take into account when you check the legitimacy of Questrade, e.g. if Questrade is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.

-Here, we've collected and summarized the common questions on broker reliability, enabling you to decide for yourself whether you consider Questrade reliable in your individual circumstances.
+Here, we've collected and summarized the common questions on broker legitimacy, enabling you to decide for yourself whether you consider Questrade legit in your individual circumstances.
 We also compared Questrade with two similar brokers.

 |Questrade||Qtrade Direct Investing||RBC Direct Investing|